xenanetworks/tdl-xoa-converter/docs/source/getting_started/using_converter.rst

-Convert GUI Test Config into XOA RFC
+Convert GUI Test Config into XOA
 ======================================================

 To converter Xena RFC GUI test configuration files into XOA RFC json format, you need to do the following steps.